LitMOF: An LLM Multi-Agent for Literature-Validated Metal-Organic Frameworks Database Correction and Expansion: Results

 In the PICLAS example, the CIF graph fails the initial species count comparison test against the reference graph.
 The CIF graph contains the species counts \{\ce{C}: 176, \ce{H}: 92, \ce{O}: 80, \ce{S}: 16, \ce{Dy}: 8, \ce{N}: 8\}, whereas the reference graph contains \{\ce{C}: 33, \ce{H}: 23, \ce{O}: 15, \ce{S}: 3, \ce{Dy}: 2, \ce{N}: 1\}.
 The required repeating factor that aligns the Dy atom count between the two graphs is 4, which yields the scaled reference counts \{\ce{C}: 132, \ce{H}: 92, \ce{O}: 60, \ce{S}: 12, \ce{Dy}: 8, \ce{N}: 4\}.
 However, these values still do not match the CIF graph for \ce{C}, \ce{O}, \ce{S}, and \ce{N}, indicating that some components appear in excess relative to the expected minimal repeating unit.
 Such discrepancies suggest the presence of duplicated components arising from unresolved disorder in the CIF structure.
 This is further confirmed by sub-graph matching.
 Given that the minimal repeating unit (the reference graph) contains three btpdc linkers and one DMF molecule, a repeating factor of four implies that the CIF should contain twelve btpdc linkers and four DMF molecules.
 Instead, the CIF graph contains sixteen btpdc linkers and eight DMF molecules, demonstrating that both components are duplicated beyond their expected multiplicity.
 Therefore, the Inspector \& Editor corrects the disorder, as illustrated in \Cref{fig:error_correction}c.
 During this process, the entangled btpdc site is disentangled into two possible configurations, resulting in multiple candidate CIF structures.
-To identify the most plausible configuration, we compute the energy of each candidate using a universal MLIP trained on materials (e.g., MACE-MPA-0\cite{batatia2023foundation}) and select the one with the lowest energy as the final corrected structure.
+To identify the most plausible configuration, we compute the energy of each candidate using a universal MLIP trained on materials (e.g., MACE-MPA-0\cite{batatia2025foundation}) and select the one with the lowest energy as the final corrected structure.
 The implications of having multiple correction solutions are further discussed in the \Cref{sec:multi_sol}.
+The MLIP energy is used only to distinguish chemically plausible configurations from implausible ones, a coarse discrimination that does not require highly accurate energies.
+For the PICLAS linker, for instance, only two of the 1,728 matched candidates lie at the energy minimum, while the rest are separated by relative energies of up to $\sim$34,000~eV from steric clashes (\Cref{fig:piclas_ehisto} and \Cref{fig:piclas_candidates}).
+When two or more candidates are nearly degenerate in energy, such as orientational configurations of a rotatable linker with dynamic disorder, all of them are valid representations of the disorder, and any one yields a correction-ready structure.
+The validity of the output therefore does not critically depend on the energy ranking or on the level of theory used to compute it.

 Simulation Runner is a specialized agent that can run computational simulation or analysis tool on the corrected CIF.
 The agent can run density functional theory (DFT) simulation on the corrected CIF or analyze pore geometry of MOF structure using ZEO++ software\cite{willems2012algorithms}.
 DFT runs for MOF structures are powered by Quantum Accelerators package\cite{rosen_2025_17373420}.
 The Simulation Runner offers automatic simulation tools so that user can simultaneously correct structure and run simulation on the corrected structure.
 As illustrated in \Cref{fig:overview}, the Simulation Runner is called when user wants subsequent computational simulation on the corrected structure.